-On October 26, 2022, as further required by D.19-12-021, PG&E filed a Tier 2 Advice Letter 4674-G/6747-E for CPUC approval of the contract.
+On October 26, 2022, as further required by D.19-12-021, PG&E filed a Tier 2 Advice Letter 4674-G/6747-E for CPUC approval of the Contract.
 The advice letter was approved by the CPUC with an effective date of November 23, 2022.
 Tier 2 Advice Letter 4674-G/6747-E approved the initial budget startup budget for CalMTA for 2022-2023 as detailed below.

-On March 14, 2023, CalMTA filed Advice Letter RI-CalMTA-1 for CPUC approval of the proposed membership and conflict of interest rules for the Market Transformation Advisory Board ("MTAB") developed by CalMTA in consultation with CPUC staff as described therein.
-On April 7, 2023, RI-CalMTA filed Advice Letter RI-CalMTA-1-A, a supplemental advice letter, that provided revisions to the proposed conflict of interest rules in response to a protest to Advice Letter RI-CalMTA-1.
+On March 14, 2023, RI-CalMTA filed Advice Letter RI-CalMTA-1 for CPUC approval of the proposed membership and conflict of interest rules for the Market Transformation Advisory Board ("MTAB") developed by CalMTA in consultation with CPUC staff as described therein.
+On April 7, 2023, RI-CalMTA filed Advice Letter RI-CalMTA-1-A, a supplemental advice letter, that provided revisions to the proposed conflict of interest rules in response to a protest to AL RI-CalMTA-1.
 Advice Letter RI-CalMTA-1-A was approved by the CPUC's Energy Division Director with an effective date of April 13, 2023.

-Pursuant to D.19-12-021, the CalMTA, once selected, was further required to file a Tier 2 advice letter with an annual budget each year for the upcoming budget year.
-The decision indicated that the annual budget process for CalMTA is similar to the rolling portfolio ABAL.
+Pursuant to D.19-12-021, the CalMTA, once selected, was further required to file a Tier 2 advice letter with an annual budget each year for the upcoming budget year.4 The decision indicated that the annual budget process for CalMTA "is similar to the rolling portfolio ABAL."5

-By this Tier 2 Advice Letter RI-CalMTA-2, CalMTA submits its 2024 ABAL for approval by the CPUC.
-CalMTA's 2024 ABAL complies with all CPUC requirements for ABALs for EE PAs set forth in D.15-10-028.6 Advice Letter RI-CalMTA-2 also complies with the requirements of General Order 96-B governing Tier 2 advice letter filings.7
+By this Tier 2 Advice Letter, RI-CalMTA-2, CalMTA submits its 2024 ABAL for approval by the CPUC.
+CalMTA's 2024 ABAL complies with all CPUC requirements for ABALs for EE program administrators set forth in D.15-10-028.6 Advice Letter RI-CalMTA-2 also complies with the requirements of General Order 96-B governing Tier 2 advice letter filings.7

-Ordering Paragraph (OP) 4 of D.15-10-028 states that the EE PAs must file their ABALs for the next year's EE portfolio by the first business day in September.
-CalMTA is filing early, because there is a lack of clarity on whether OP 5 of 15-10-028 applies to CalMTA.
-OP 5 allows PAs to continue with their previous budget if their ABAL is not
+Ordering Paragraph 4 of D.15-10-028 states that the EE PAs must file their ABALs for the next year's EE portfolio by the first business day in September.
+CalMTA is filing early, because there is a lack of clarity on whether Ordering Paragraph 5 (OP-5) of 15-10-028 applies to CalMTA.
+OP-5 allows PAs to continue with their previous budget if their ABAL is not approved by January 1 of the year for which it was filed.
+To limit the risk of a funding cliff on 1/1/2024 and to ensure that CPUC has sufficient time to approve this ABAL before the start of 2024, CalMTA is filing early.